-In our research, we found those who would most often use a time-travel history website:
+In our research, we found those who would be interested to use a time-travel history website:

-Based on these archetypes, we looked into what these users would want out of a time travel website through interviews and surveys, reflecting it in a user persona here.
-Users generally want to file and sort through the information they will learn on the website, which is why keeping the user interface simple with consistent controls is an important aspect we wanted to have.
-As we moved forward with our design, we wanted to prioritize these features:
+Based on these archetypes, we looked into what these users would want out of a time travel website through interviews and surveys, reflected in the user persona here.
+Users want to file and sort through the information on the website, which is why keeping the interface simple with consistent controls is an important aspect to have.
+As we moved forward with our design, we want to prioritize these features:

 Interactive visuals/aesthetic designs in chronological order

 Clear and consistent controls

 Many websites we found about time travel history are very dry, with giant blocks of text that can be overwhelming to a first-time visitor.
 One thing we wanted to accomplish with this design was to break up the information in a more dynamic way.
 To accomplish this, we decided to add a unique feature: a parallax scrolling effect on the z-axis.